thegloballandlady/Jingle-Airline-Passenger-dashboard/README.md

 ### Project Overview
 ---
 This project analyzes Jingle Airline's passenger data spanning 1949 to 1960.
-The dataset consists of 144 records, detailing monthly passenger counts.
-After cleaning the data in Excel, Power BI was used for transformation and creating insightful visualizations.
+The dataset consists of 40,000 records, detailing monthly passenger counts.
+After cleaning the data in Excel, i used Power BI for transformation and creating insightful visualizations.
 The goal is to explore trends, seasonal patterns, and growth rates, providing valuable insights into passenger behavior over the years.

 ### Dataset Details